LuckyMa5ter/Ninja_Fall/README.md

 **Challenges**

 Throughout the course of our endeavor, we faced several challenges.
 The failure to comprehend how Scratch works was one of the first hurdles.
 Furthermore, because scratch does not have a version history, we encountered issues with our work not saving or being overridden.
-Another hurdle will be learning how to utilize GitHub to provide good documentation for our project.
+Another hurdle making sure that we organzied and kept proper documentation.
 # Coding and Documentation

 **Physics**